2020 Manga Selections

-This is the best Shonen Jump comedy since Assassination Classroom, and it’s one you won’t want to miss out on.
+This is the strongest shounen comedy debut I’ve read since Assassination Classroom, and it’s a series you won’t want to miss out on.
 The main characters are Loid, a professional spy for a neighboring country; Yor, who moonlights as an assassin; and Anya, a telepathic young girl.
 All three have agreed to become a family unit, each for their own reasons, and they all keep their true selves hidden from each other.
 Well, actually, Anya knows who Loid and Yor really are thanks to her mind-reading ability, and is thus a reliable source of a lot of the series’ comedy—not to mention some truly hilarious facial expressions.
 The art is crisp, as is the pacing, and as Loid’s mission continues, I can’t wait to see where it goes.
 I’ve already said this elsewhere, but SPY x FAMILY is going to blow up in popularity once it inevitably gets an anime.
 The hype around this series is the real deal.

 Sue & Tai-chan